openvolley/pyfivbvis/README.md

 ## Installation

-You can install pyfivbvis with:
+You can install or update pyfivbvis with:

 ```
 pip install pyfivbvis
+pip install pyfivbvis -U
 ```

 ## Examples